slackapi/bolt-js/docs/_future/triggers.md

 The specifics of the Trigger File's structure will depend on what [type of Trigger](#types) you want to use.

-The Hello World app from the Bolt for JavaScript starter template uses a Link Trigger, which is one of the [Trigger types](#types).
+The Hello World app from the Bolt for JavaScript starter template uses a Link Trigger, which is one of several [Trigger types](#types).
 You can view its Trigger File [here](https://github.com/slack-samples/bolt-js-starter-template/blob/future/triggers/hello-world-trigger.json).

 **2. Run the** `trigger create` **command**